Sydney Art Galleries

 For a more focused contemporary art experience head to the Museum of Contemporary Art (MCA) in Circular Quay.
 Opened in 1991 and expanding in scale ever since, the MCA is over 4 floors, including a floor dedicated to its own collection, while dedicating its remaining space to innovative solo shows by Australian and international artists.
 The MCA also participates in the Biennale of Sydney and is handily located by the ferry terminal for departures to Cockatoo Island.

 White Rabbit Gallery in Sydney’s Chippendale focuses on Contemporary Chinese Art, and was founded by Judith Neilson.
 Take the time to wander around the corner to eye her new concrete behemoth of a house – it looks amazing.
 Stop for soup in the cafe, and then be amazed by three floors of continuously changing work by China’s amazing contemporary artists.
 Nearby is Commercial Road, home of some dealer galleries such as The Commercial, and a little further on is Carriageworks.
-While also a Biennale venue, it is home to the Anna Schwartz Foundation, a Saturday morning Farmers market, and a performing arts and concert venue.
+While also a Biennale venue, it is home to a Saturday morning Farmers market, a performing arts and concert venue.
 This is rejuvenation and gentrification on a massive scale.
 Artfair Sydney Contemporary also finds its home at Carriageworks.
-Its next incarnation is September 2017, and is another big weekend on the calendar.
+Its next incarnation is September 2019, and is another big weekend on the calendar.

 Sydney is also full of dealer galleries, some close together and others scattered an Uber or taxi ride away.
 In Paddington stop at Roslyn Oxley 9, Martin Browne Contemporary, the Jensen Gallery and the Sarah Cottier Gallery.
 All within a short walk of each other.
 If you were short of time this would be a great place to see some of the best of Sydney’s art world in a short time.
 Nearby is also the Sherman Foundation and further on in Darlinghurst is Gallery 9.